 Physical impairments can be very expensive to treat and accommodate.
 Different types of physical and drug therapy can help to relax the spasms that people with cerebral palsy suffer and can make children more comfortable over all.
 They can also help the child to develop better control over their muscles, which will sometimes allow them to perform tasks that require fine motor skills.

 Paying for the cost of wheelchairs and other assisting devices can be very expensive.
-This is sometimes the reason that parents have such a difficult time dealing with the financial fallout of CP.
+This is sometimes the reason that parents have such a difficult time dealing with the financial fallout of Cerebral Palsy.
 Wheelchairs, walkers and other devices can come with very high price tags attached.

 A case of baby brain damage that was caused by medical negligence is sometimes cause to file a lawsuit.
 If your child was injured because a doctor or hospital failed to live up to their obligations to you and your child, you should speak with a lawyer to see if a lawsuit is an option.